- 6 minutes to read

 Visual overview: How permission sets are inherited and applied in Nodinite.

-For end-users to interact with the Repository Model, Monitor Views, and/or the Log Views, the Access permission must be set to Allow.
+For end-users to interact with these entities, the Access permission must be set to Allow.

 • Allow - Members of the Role can access the entity